 The reality is that many young people living in children’s homes have not had the best educational experience, sometimes leading to low expectations and views of their capability including needs identified through an Education Health Care Plan.
 Lawrence House School aims to address fully those gaps and deficits in a young person’s education and aspires to make a real difference during each young person’s time with us.

-Lawrence House School has a qualified and experienced SENCO, who is responsible for overseeing the day-to-day operation of the SEN policy with the aim of raising the achievement of pupils with special educational needs and disabilities.
-Within the school they
+Lawrence House School’s qualified and experienced SENCo, Fay Donnelly is responsible for overseeing the day-to-day operation of the SEND policy with the aim of raising the achievement of students with special educational needs and disabilities.

 Within the school, each student has a detailed Student Passports..
 The Passports provide staff with an working document that enables them to gain an understanding of the needs of each student, from the voice of the student.
 The Passport is used to outline a student’s key strengths, needs and the strategies and key adjustments to teaching that are needed every day to help engage students in a positive learning experience.